 Adaptable Platforms.
 We offer two types of platforms that support our customers' designs and reduce their development efforts: FPGAs and Adaptive SoCs.
 All devices feature adaptable hardware that enables our customers to implement customized, domain-specific architectures.
 With both hardware-accelerated performance and flexibility beyond what CPUs, GPUs, application-specific standard parts (ASSPs), and application-specific integrated circuits (ASICs) can offer, customers can introduce new innovations to the market quickly.
 FPGAs feature reconfigurable hardware as well as integrated memory, digital signal processing, analog mixed signal, high-speed serial transceivers, and networking cores coupled with advanced software for a broad range of applications in all of our end markets.
 Our Adaptive SoCs feature a heterogeneous processing subsystem with integrated programmable hardware fabric targeting embedded systems needing real-time control, analytics, sensor fusion, and adaptable hardware for differentiation and acceleration.
 Our Zynq UltraScale+ RFSoCs feature integrated high-performance RF data converters targeting wireless, radar, and cable access applications.
-Enabled by both hardware and software design tools and an extensive operating system, middleware, software stack, and IP ecosystem, SoC platforms target software developers as well as traditional hardware designers.
+Enabled by both hardware design tools and an extensive operating system, middleware, software stack, and IP ecosystem, SoC platforms target software developers as well as traditional hardware designers.
 Versal is the most recent addition to the silicon portfolio.
 Versal combines Scalar Processing Engines, Adaptable Hardware Engines, and Intelligent Engines with leading-edge memory and interfacing technologies to deliver powerful heterogeneous acceleration for any application.
-This product family is ideally suited to accelerate a broad set of applications in the emerging era of big data and AI.
-Versal hardware and software can be programmed and optimized by software developers, data scientists, and hardware developers alike, enabled by a host of tools, software, libraries, IP, middleware, and frameworks that enable industry-standard design flows.
+This product family is ideally suited to accelerate a broad set of applications in the emerging era of big data and Al. Versal hardware, libraries, IP, middleware, and frameworks that enable industry-standard design flows.

 Software Development Platform.
 To accommodate hardware and software designers, as well as software developers and AI scientists, we provide design tools and software stacks tailored to each user profile.
-Our VivadoTM ML Edition provides hardware design teams with the tools and methodology needed to program FPGAs and Adaptive SoCs.
-Our VitisTM unified software platform enables the development and deployment of embedded software and accelerated applications, on our FPGAs and Adaptive SoCs.
+Our Vivado[TM] ML Edition provides hardware design teams with the tools and methodology needed to program FPGAs and Adaptive SoCs.
+Our Vitis[TM] unified software platform enables the development and deployment of embedded software and accelerated applications, on our FPGAs and Adaptive SoCs.
 Out Vitis AI unified software platform enables the development and deployment of AI software on our FPGAs and Adaptive SoCs.